Repost from 2015-2016. Edited, updated, and corrected.

 What I want to know is this: was the harlot wearing spaghetti straps?

-It’s time for church boys and men to grow up and own their sexuality.
-If they can’t keep from lusting, the problem is theirs and not that of the women who dare to bare a leg, shoulder, or show some cleavage.
-If they are so sexually charged up that they are reaching in their pants as soon as they see attractive women, perhaps they need to spend more time looking at porn and self-pleasuring themselves until they get their “sexual tension” under control.
+It’s time for church boys to grow into men and own their sexuality.
+If they can’t keep from lusting, the problem is theirs, and not that of the women who dare to bare a leg, shoulder, or show some cleavage.
+If they are so sexually charged up that they are reaching in their pants as soon as they see an attractive woman, perhaps they need to spend more time looking at porn and self-pleasuring themselves until they get their “sexual tension” under control.

 But Bruce, some women DO dress provocatively.
 Shouldn’t they be called out on their deliberate attempt to make men lust?
 First, how do you know that is what they are trying to do?
 Second, perhaps you need to learn to enjoy God’s creation.
-Yes, women are attractive and yes, they can arouse sexual feelings in a man.
+Yes, women are attractive, and yes, they can arouse sexual feelings in men.
+Duh, biology, right?
 Would you rather women dressed like they just walked off the set of Little House on the Prairie?
 Learn to control your thoughts and desires.
 It really is that simple.
+No God needed.

-Sadly, far too many churches are like nurseries filled with infantile men who can’t control themselves.
-I don’t know of any other way to change their behavior than to say to them STOP IT!
+Sadly, far too many churches are nurseries filled with infantile men who can’t control themselves.
+I don’t know of any other way to change their behavior than to say to them, STOP IT!

-People such as Bethany Jett are shooting at the wrong target.
-As occurs in many Muslim countries, American Christians with puritanical ideas about dress and sexuality, put the blame on women who dare to dress in ways that show their femininity and sexuality.
+People such as Bethany Jett and Melanie Pritchard are shooting at the wrong target.
+As often occurs in many Muslim countries, American Christians with puritanical ideas about dress and sexuality put the blame on women who dare to dress in ways that show their femininity and sexuality.
 Jett wants young women to show just enough skin to catch a man, but then the free show is over until the man puts a ring on her finger.
-In other words, she wants women to be flashers, showing just enough to get the attention of a man.
+In other words, she wants women to be flashers, showing just enough flesh to get the attention of suitable prospects for marriage.

-Every day, or so it seems, there is a news report of an Evangelical pastor, evangelist, college professor, church leader, or Sunday school teacher getting into trouble because he can’t keep his hands to himself or keep his pants zipped up.
-This should not surprise us because many of these “fallen” leaders were raised in churches that preach the puritanical sexuality found Jett’s book, blog, and other writing.
+Every day or so it seems there is a news report of an Evangelical pastor, evangelist, college professor, church leader, or Sunday school teacher getting into trouble because he can’t keep his hands to himself or keep his pants zipped up.
+(Please see the Black Collar Crime series.)
+This should not surprise us because many of these “fallen” leaders — Jerry Falwell, Jr. and his wife, for example — were raised in churches that preach the puritanical sexuality found in Jett’s book, blog, and other writing.
 It’s the whole blind-leading-the-blind thing.
-Generation after generation of Evangelical boys have been taught they are impotent when it comes to controlling their thoughts, urges, and desires.
-After a few generations of this, you end up with a church filled with hapless men who get boners as soon a woman shows more flesh than one of girls on Little House on the Prairie.
-Instead of being taught to be accountable for their actions, these men are taught to flee from the Jezebels that roam the halls of the church.
+Generation after generation of Evangelical boys have been taught that they are impotent when it comes to controlling their sexual thoughts, urges, and desires.
+After a few generations of this, you end up with churches filled with hapless men who get boners as soon a woman shows more flesh than one of the young women on Little House on the Prairie.
+Instead of being taught to be accountable for their actions, these men are instead taught to flee from the Jezebels that roam the halls of the church; women who will rob them of their virtue.